A regression framework for studying relationships among attributes under network interference: Regression under Network Interference

-Thus, the proposed joint probability models for dependent responses and connections $(\bY, \bZ) \mid \bX = \bx$ inherit the advantages of GLMs by being widely applicable to binary, count-valued, and real-valued responses $Y_i$ and facilitating interpretation, while dropping the unwarranted independence assumptions of GLMs and permitting dependence among responses $Y_i$.
-As a result, the proposed framework for dependent responses and connections $(\bY, \bZ) \mid \bX = \bx$ can be viewed as a generalization of GLMs.
+Thus, the proposed regression framework for dependent responses and connections $(\bY, \bZ) \mid \bX = \bx$ inherits the GLM advantages of being interpretable and widely applicable, without assuming that responses or connections are independent.
+As a result, the proposed regression framework can be viewed as a generalization of GLMs.